 Perched upon Midtown oasis Bryant Park, this Alsatian namesake eatery from Chef Gabriel Kreuther (a fixture on myriad “best chef” lists) opened in 2015 to much acclaim.
 Garnering one Michelin star, creative French fare featuring Alsatian twists defines the menu here via artfully presented dishes like a sturgeon and sauerkraut tart topped with caviar; all of which comes served up by an attentive staff.
 The tasteful dining room boasts reclaimed wood beams, white leather seating, and an open kitchen so you can see the culinary masterpieces in the making.

-A NYC favorite, the Gramercy Tavern in the Flatiron District owes its staying power (in operation since 1994) to warm and attentive service, inviting atmosphere (marked by colorful murals and floral arrangements), and consistently solid modern American cuisine.
+A NYC favorite since 1994, the Gramercy Tavern in the Flatiron District owes its staying power to warm and attentive service, inviting atmosphere (marked by colorful murals and floral arrangements), and consistently solid modern American cuisine.
 Brainchild of lauded restaurateur Danny Meyer, Chef Michael Anthony’s seasonal menu here showcases local farms and food purveyors, with popular dishes like sea bass and braised beef.
-Pull up a chair in either the Tavern, a casual space with an à la carte menu, or try the more formal main Dining Room for fixed-price and tasting menus (though the space also offers an à la carte menu at lunchtime).
+Pull up a chair in either the Tavern, a casual space with an à la carte menu, or try the more formal main Dining Room for fixed-price and tasting menus, although the space also offers an à la carte menu at lunchtime.
+Gratuities are now built into the menu prices.

 For one of the city’s top temples to sushi, look no further than Sushi Yasuda, where, for some 20 years, the Midtown staple near Grand Central has paired perfectly prepared rice with cuts of fresh flavorful fish from around the globe.
 The minimalist, serene dining room integrates bamboo planks throughout, offering a quiet, Zen-inspiring space to let your taste buds explore sans distraction.
 For a worthwhile splurge, consider ordering the omakase prix-fixe meal at the sushi bar, for a palate-pleasing parade of sushi and sashimi custom-tailored to your tastes and left to the chefs’ expertise.